Tinker-Twins/Robust_Behavioral_Cloning/README.md

 ### Data Logging & Simulated Field Results

+Use the `Generate Driving Log` button in `Training Mode` and/or `Deployment Mode` to log the following data within Unity Editor:
+  - Vehicle Position X-Coordinate
+  - Vehicle Position Z-Coordinate
+  - Throttle Command
+  - Brake Command
+  - Steering Command
+  - Vehicle Speed

+The field result plots can be generated using a MATLAB Script by loading the data into it.

+Sample MATLAB Scripts (`*.m` files) along with the generated plots are available within the `Results` direcotry of each of the three driving behaviors.

 ## Demo
 Implementation demonstrations pertaining to this research on robust behavioral cloning for autonomous vehicles are available on [YouTube](https://youtube.com/playlist?list=PLY45pkzWzH9-M6_ZBjynKyPlq5YsCzMCe).